mantil-io/mantil/doc/mantil_deploy.md

 ### Options

 ```
-  -s, --stage string   name of the stage to deploy to
+  -s, --stage string   the name of the stage to deploy to
 ```

 ### Options inherited from parent commands